tylim88/FirelordJS/README.md

 - Replace `set merge` with `upset`(update if exists, else set).
 It will receive 1 doc ref argument and 2 data arguments(partial data and complete data).
 It will attempt to update the document with partial data or create a document with complete data if the document does not exist.

+- Proper way to test published package.

-- Fix in code documentation not working(alternative solution is available, [TS bug?](https://github.com/microsoft/TypeScript/issues/53424))(update: Typescript v5.1.3 solved this issue)
+- More in code documentation and tests.

 ## Dropped TO DO